 Dealerships offer different warranties for different vehicles.
 Cheaper warranties usually cover basic issues for several months.
 However, if you don’t mind paying more, you can buy a warranty that lasts for years and covers a whole range of issues.

-Common types of car warranties include:
+Common types of car warranties include the following:

 Manufacturer’s Warranty